Panevėžys Cathedral: History

 In 1860, bishop Motiejus Valančius began preparations for construction of a new church in Panevėžys.
 However, after the Uprising of 1863, the Tsarist authorities implemented Russification policies, including the Lithuanian press ban and suppression of the Catholic Church.
 The authorities forbade construction of any new Catholic churches and closed the Piarist church leaving only the Church of Saints Peter and Paul to service the Catholic inhabitants of Panevėžys.
 A permission for construction was obtained in 1904, but the work was delayed by the Russo-Japanese War and the Revolution of 1905 until 1908.
 Until World War I, a rectory and a temporary chapel were completed while church's walls rose up to the windows.
 The church was to be named after Saint Stanislaus the Martyr.

-After the war the construction was abandoned until April 1926 when Pope Pius XI established the Roman Catholic Diocese of Panevėžys.
+After the war the construction was abandoned until April 4, 1926, when Pope Pius XI, in his apostolic constitution "To the Lithuanian People, After the Great War, with God's help, having regained freedom," established the Roman Catholic Diocese of Panevėžys by creating the ecclesiastical province of Kaunas and designated the Church of St. Stanislaus, Bishop and Martyr, which was under construction, as the future bishop's cathedral, giving it the name of Christ the King (this title was most likely chosen to highlight the historical significance of the papal constitution).
 Architect Rytis Steikūnas and engineer Aleksandras Gordevičius redesigned and expanded the church as it now was to serve as a cathedral.
 The unfinished cathedral was blessed by Jonas Mačiulis (better known as Maironis) on Saint Casimir's Day (March 4) in 1930.
 For that occasion Maironis wrote a hymn dedicated to Christ the King.
 Four bells from Apolda, Germany, were blessed in 1931.
 The largest, weighing 1628 kg, is dedicated to Christ the King.
 The organ, produced by Bruno Goebel in Königsberg, has three manuals.
 The cathedral was consecrated during a Eucharistic Congress on June 30, 1933, by Juozapas Skvireckas, Archbishop of Kaunas.
 The interior was decorated by local painter Povilas Puzinas in 1938–1939.